Applications on the Victorian Housing Register (VHR)

 The Victorian Government is continuing to work with Aboriginal Community Controlled Organisation’s to advance self-determination.
 This supports the Victorian Aboriginal Housing and Homelessness Framework (VAHHF) – Mana-na woorn-tyeen maar-takoort: Every Aboriginal Person Has a Home which sets out a blueprint to improve Aboriginal housing outcomes for Aboriginal Victorians.

-Households where 1 or more individuals identify as Aboriginal — transfer applications only
+Households where one or more individuals identify as Aboriginal — transfer applications only

 Household types on the VHR